Introspectivegorilla/Final_project/README.md

 core functions:

-- Get whichever flashcard set user clicked on to render in play.html
+- Get whichever flashcard set user clicked on to render in play.html DONE
-- Create a function that acts as a online flashcard thing (the whole point lol)
+- Create a function that acts as a online flashcard thing (the whole point lol) DONEEEE
-- Make the back button not immediately crash the program
+- Make the back button not immediately crash the program  DONE LETS GO
 - Fix certain graphics

 optional: